Updated on June 2018

 Planning for something which is stretched out far away in the future is not always a top priority in most people’s list.
-This is true in case of retirement too.
-I have seen too many people taking a casual approach to retirement planning because of the various myths they hold about retirement.
+This is true in case of retirement planning too.
+I have seen too many people taking a casual approach to saving because of the various retirement myths they hold.

 Life expectancy of people is on the rise and the retirement phase is only getting longer.
 For many individuals they could be retired longer than they worked.
 Hence young earning individuals need to realize they need to not only “live” today but plan and save money for their retirement needs.
 Retirement planning should begin from the point in time you start earning your living.
 The later you begin the more challenging it becomes for you to plan for retirement.

 2) Medicare will help me meet my retirement spending

 There is no doubt that healthcare expenses are a major part of the overall retirement expenses and Medicare does help retirees.
 According to the Kaiser Health Foundation, Medicare traditionally has provided only 48 percent cover for the health costs for a variety of reasons.
 There are some routine health care costs which Medicare does not cover and these include costs related to eyeglasses, dental treatment or hearing aids.
 These expenses sometimes run up in thousands of dollars.
 Medicare also does not reimburse 100 percent of the healthcare expenses and retirees still have to pay the deductibles.
 In order to meet these expenses, retirees have to opt for an additional insurance policy which is popularly known as Medigap policy.